SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-14-12-fix-for-widgets-not-rendering-when-scroll-is-enabled-6822-graft.md

 ticket: MTM-60003
 version: 1020.14.12
 ---
 In some cases, new widgets were not properly rendering when scrolling was enabled on a page.
-This issue has been resolved and widgets will now consistently render as expected, even when scroll is turned on.
+This issue has been resolved and widgets will now consistently render as expected when scroll is turned on.